University of Findlay

-The University of Findlay is a private liberal arts university in Findlay, Ohio, United States.
+The University of Findlay is a private university in Findlay, Ohio, United States.
 It was established in 1882 through a joint partnership between the Churches of God General Conference and the city of Findlay.
-The University of Findlay has nearly 80 undergraduate programs of study leading to baccalaureate degrees and offers 11 master's degrees and five doctorate-level degree programs.
-Nearly 4,200 students from approximately 35 countries are enrolled at Findlay with an international student population of approximately 500.
-Approximately 1,250 students live on campus in university housing.
+The University of Findlay has nearly 80 undergraduate programs leading to baccalaureate degrees and 11 master's degrees and five doctorate-level degree programs.
+Over 4,800 students are enrolled at Findlay.
 The University of Findlay has a 76 acre main campus and five off-campus facilities.

 History

 The predecessor of the University of Findlay, Findlay College, was founded on January 28, 1882, by the city of Findlay and the Churches of God General Conference.
 By 1897, the college had established an endowment of more than $100,000 and boasted sixteen faculty members.
 In 1989, Findlay College became known as the University of Findlay.
 The campus, still affiliated with the Church of God, embarked on a building campaign, adding five new buildings over the next several years.

 By the start of the twenty-first century, the institution boasted sixty-five different areas of undergraduate study and eight graduate programs.
 The university is especially well known for its equestrian studies program and offers equestrian riding as a varsity sport.
 In 2012, the university added structures to Davis Street to host its newly created pharmacy program.

 In March 2024, the university and the nearby Bluffton University announced a merger, to be complete in fall 2025.
 The university called off the merger in February 2025.